CHEM Matters - August 17th-21st, 2020

 - Physical properties of solids, liquids and gases: density, volume, using the ideal gas law

-We suggest that you consider registering for CHEM Matters if your high school chemistry grade was below 80% or you did not take University level chemistry in high school and if you are registered for CHEM 1001 in the Fall 2020 term.
+We suggest that you consider registering for CHEM Matters if your high school chemistry grade was below 80% or you did not take University level chemistry in high school, and if you are registered for CHEM 1001 in the Fall 2020 term.

 CHEM Matters will be instructed by a senior chemistry PhD student.
-The program is designed to provide students with a mix of lecture material, step-by-step tutorials, in-class activities, demonstrations and worksheets; this format will ideally let students listen to material, see it being used and demonstrated, and then finally be able to apply this knowledge to problem-solving situations.
+The program is designed to provide students with a mix of lecture material, step-by-step tutorials, online activities, demonstrations and worksheets; this format will let students listen to material, see it being used and demonstrated, and then finally be able to apply this knowledge to problem-solving situations.